immutable/assets-checker/README.md

-# Assets Checker
+# Assets Check Bot
+This repository hosts a simple github action to analyse your repository for static image files when generating a pull request and then warns when it finds images which are over the file-size threshold.

-A Github Action to Analyse your static image files on generating Pull Request and warns if the size increase the threshold size.
-It check for .jpg, .svg, .png, .gif, .jpeg, .webp, and .riv files.
+It currently checks all .jpg, .svg, .png, .gif, .jpeg, .webp, and .riv files.

 ## Install
 ```bash